claudiok/icetray-dataclasses/resources/docs/index.rst

 Dataclasses documentation
 =========================

 Dataclasses are the common classes used to describe objects in IceCube/Icetray.
 These classes are the objects exchanged by I3Modules.

-This project is maintained by Alex Olivas <olivas@icecube.wisc.edu> and Don La Dieu <dladieu@icecube.wisc.edu>.
+This project is maintained by:
+* Alex Olivas <olivas@icecube.wisc.edu>
+* Don La Dieu <dladieu@icecube.wisc.edu>
+* David Schultz <david.schultz@icecube.wisc.edu>

 Dataclasses still needs more docs.